24th International Conference on Sustainable Development 2026

 Pedagogical Challenge;

-(4) The Sustainable Human and Environmental Systems (SHES) Approach to Sustainability Education and Practice: Program
+(4) The Sustainable Human and Environmental Systems (SHES) Approach to Sustainability Education and Practice:

-Evaluation and Transformation; and
+Program Evaluation and Transformation; and

-(5) The Sustainable Human and Environmental Systems (SHES) Approach to Sustainability Education and Practice: From the
+(5) The Sustainable Human and Environmental Systems (SHES) Approach to Sustainability Education and Practice: From

-Classroom to the Workplace..
+the Classroom to the Workplace..

 This set of five papers lends itself to being presented in a workshop format in which participants would end up evaluating the

-consistency of their own programs or courses with the SHES approach and identifying steps that could be taken to align them
+consistency of their own programs or courses with the SHES approach and identifying steps that could be taken to align

-standards of practice or codes of ethics.
+with their standards of practice or codes of ethics.

 The SHES approach is the work of the SHES Roundtable.
-Since 2009, the SHES Roundtable has been a collaborative forum
+Since 2009, the SHES Roundtable has been a collaborative

-for sustainability practice.
-The SHES approach is a holistic one that embraces the education not only of students per se but
+their implications for sustainability practice.
+The SHES approach is a holistic one that embraces the education not only of

-also of practitioners, stakeholders, and citizens as a prerequisite for success in building a world of sustainable societies.
+students per se but also of practitioners, stakeholders, and citizens as a prerequisite for success in building a world of

 The Roundtable's edited book, Education for Sustainable Human and Environmental Systems: From Theory to Practice